Britt Baker: All Elite Wrestling (2019–present)

+Early feuds and AEW Women's World Champion (2019–2022)

-On January 2, 2019, it was reported that Baker had signed with newfound promotion All Elite Wrestling (AEW), being the company's first contracted female wrestler.
-She made her debut for the promotion on May 25 at its inaugural pay-per-view, Double or Nothing, where she defeated Nyla Rose, Kylie Rae, and Awesome Kong in a four-way match.
+On January 2, 2019, it was reported that Baker would sign with newfound promotion All Elite Wrestling (AEW), officially signing the following January 8 as the company's first contracted female wrestler.
+She made her debut for AEW on May 25 at its inaugural pay-per-view, Double or Nothing, where she defeated Nyla Rose, Kylie Rae, and Awesome Kong in a four-way match.
 On July 13, she competed in a tag team match alongside Riho at Fight for the Fallen, where the two were defeated by Bea Priestley and Shoko Nakajima.
 Baker suffered a legitimate concussion due to a kick by Priestley during the match, which incited a storyline rivalry between the two.
-On August 31, Baker competed in the Women's Casino Battle Royale for an opportunity at the AEW Women's World Championship at the All Out pre-show, during which she eliminated Shazza McKenzie, ODB, Brandi Rhodes, Mercedes Martinez, and Priestley before she herself was eliminated by Rose.
-Baker went on to defeat Priestley in singles competition at the Full Gear pre-show on November 9.
+On August 31, Baker competed in the Women's Casino Battle Royale for an opportunity at the AEW Women's World Championship at the All Out pre-show, during which she eliminated Shazza McKenzie, ODB, Brandi Rhodes, Mercedes Martinez, and Priestley before she herself was eliminated by Nyla Rose.
+Baker went on to defeat Priestley in a singles competition at the Full Gear pre-show on November 9.

 At Chris Jericho's Rock 'N' Wrestling Rager at Sea Part Deux: Second Wave, which aired on Dynamite on January 22, 2020, Baker turned heel after she berated commentator Tony Schiavone following her victory over Priscilla Kelly.
 In May, Baker injured her leg during a tag team match, in which she and Rose went on to defeat Hikaru Shida and Kris Statlander, later stating that she would return in a wrestling role in September at All Out.
 Baker then began a rivalry with Big Swole, which involved Swole abducting her and tossing her into a dumpster during an episode of Dynamite.
 In July, she underwent surgery on her nose to repair a deviated septum.
 At All Out, Baker lost to Big Swole in a Tooth and Nail match, which was taped at her dental office.
 In November 2020, Baker began a feud with Thunder Rosa.
 The two competed against each other at Beach Break in February 2021, where Baker was victorious.
-That same month, she participated in the AEW Women's World Championship Eliminator Tournament as part of the U.S. bracket, defeating Madi Wrenkowski in the first round but losing to Rose in the semifinals.
+That same month, she participated in the AEW Women's World Championship Eliminator Tournament as part of the U.S. bracket, defeating Madi Wrenkowski in the first round but losing to Nyla Rose in the semifinals.
 The feud concluded on the March 17 episode of Dynamite in the program's first main event to feature women, during which Rosa defeated Baker in an unsanctioned Lights Out match.
 The match received praise from critics.